 - Contacting police– you may need to contact police if you are in trouble, feel threatened or have been injured.

 In the community it is important to manage relationships.
 You may be part of a group that meets regularly and if you are single you may have a desire to form a relationship or you may already be in a relationship.
-Depending on your degree of ASD and any developmental disability you may need further assistance to understand and manage this.
+Depending on how your ASD affects you and any developmental disability you may have, you may need further assistance to understand and manage this.
 The following are some areas you need to be aware of:

 - Romantic relationship– this is how two individuals feel about each other.
 Typically it may commence as a friendship and it then leads to something more intimate